FoalTS/foal/docs/authentication-and-access-control/password-management.md

 The `verifyPassword` takes three arguments:
 - the password to check in plain text,
-- the password hash (usually fetched from the database),
+- and the password hash (usually fetched from the database).
-- and an optional `options` object (see below).

 **Parameters**